JavaScript Window Screen Object. Here’s What You Need To Know

 Simply the window.screen is an object that contains information about the user’s screen for example resolution, color depth, pixel depth etc.

-Window object is at the top of the scope chain, so properties of the window.screen object can be accessed without specifying the window.
+The window object is at the top of the scope chain, so properties of the window.screen object can be accessed without specifying the window.
 For example instead of window.screen.width you can simply use screen.width.
-The following section will explore how to get information of the user’s display using the screen object.
+The following section will explore how to get information on the user’s display using the screen object.

-How To Get Width And Height Of The Screen Using JavaScript
+How To Get Width And Height Of The Screen In JavaScript

-For this you can use the screen.width and screen.height properties that obtains the width and height of the user’s screen in pixels.
+For this, you can use the screen.width and screen.height properties that obtain the width and height of the user’s screen in pixels.
 Here’s an example:

 <script>